Learn While Creating Family Memories During This Historic Pandemic

 As the name suggests, a time “capsule” is a container of some type that holds all these memories.
 That container may be as simple as a cardboard box or a flash drive, it can be sturdy and/or locked, or you can build something from scratch.
 You can be creative and make it into a spaceship or time machine, decorate it with mementos or seasonal images, or just leave it plain.

 Before choosing the receptacle, you should determine what will go inside so you know how big it needs to be, if it requires security to keep important items safe, as well as where it will be kept so you know how what type of material to use (tip: if you bury a cardboard box, there might not be much left when you dig it up).
 You might choose to scan documents, take photos, and use other digital files and images that may then be store on a flash drive in a safe place within your home.

 Time Capsule as a Cross Curricular, Multi-Age Learning Activity

-As homeschoolers, we find the best activities are ones that blend several different school subjects.
+As independent study families, we find the best activities are ones that blend several different school subjects.
 These are called “cross curricular activities,” and they tend to be more useful as teaching tools because children learn how all the things they are studying actually combine in every-day life.
 By including art, photography, writing, research, science, math, life sciences, history, social studies, and/or public speaking into the project, you make this an even more meaningful activity.
 And don’t feel like you have to include every subject.
 Just do what feels right for your students.